U.S. ditches Trump-era policies for Arctic Alaska oil reserve

 ConocoPhillips COP.N is the most active company in the reserve.
 Its interests there include the proposed multibillion-dollar Willow project, which holds an estimated 600 million barrels of oil.

-U.S. Senator Dan Sullivan, an Alaska Republican and supporter of expanded leasing, criticized the decision as being against energy security at a time when Russia had invaded Ukraine, even though the Trump-era plan was not expected to immediately boost production, if at all.
+U.S. Senator Dan Sullivan, an Alaska Republican and supporter of expanded leasing, criticized the decision as reducing energy security at a time when Russia had invaded Ukraine, even though the Trump-era plan was not expected to immediately boost production, if at all.

 "Ukrainian grandmothers are bravely standing up to tanks, but President Biden can't even bring himself to stand up to the woke left and unleash American energy production," Sullivan said on Twitter.